-In the event of a liquidation, the holders of shares of Conditional Preferred Stock are entitled to an amount equal to the par value per share of Conditional Preferred Stock, plus any accrued but unpaid dividends thereon, and to participate on an as-converted-to-common stock basis with holders of the common stock in any distribution of our assets to the holders of common stock.
-In addition, in the event we consummate a merger or consolidation with or into another person or other reorganization event in which our common shares are converted or exchanged for securities, cash or other property, or we sell, lease, license, assign, transfer, convey or otherwise dispose of all or substantially all of our assets or we or another person acquire 50% or more of our outstanding shares of common stock, then following such event, the holders of the Conditional Preferred Stock will be entitled to receive upon conversion of the Conditional Preferred Stock the same kind and amount of securities, cash or property which the holders would have received had they converted the Conditional Preferred Stock immediately prior to such fundamental transaction.
-Any successor to us or surviving entity is required to assume the obligations under the Conditional Preferred Certificate of Designation with respect to the Conditional Preferred Stock.
+Liquidation.
+In the event of a liquidation, after any distribution or payment to the holders of our series C convertible preferred stock the holders of Series D Preferred Stock are entitled to participate on an as converted to common stock basis with holders of the common stock in any distribution of assets of the Company to the holders of the common stock.
+In addition, in the event we consummate a merger or consolidation with or into another person or other reorganization event in which our shares of common stock are converted or exchanged for securities, cash or other property, or we sell, lease, license, assign, transfer, convey or otherwise dispose of all or substantially all of our assets or we or another person acquire 50% or more of our outstanding shares of common stock, then following such event, the holders of the shares of Series D Preferred Stock will be entitled to receive upon conversion of the Series D Preferred Stock the same kind and amount of securities, cash or property which the holders would have received had they converted the Series D Preferred immediately prior to such fundamental transaction.
+Any successor to us or surviving entity is required to assume the obligations under the Series D Preferred Stock.